nasgerr/python/README.md

-Tasks from the OOP course
+Tasks from the OOP course by Sergey Balakirev on Stepik